stutlerxgod/back-propagation-NN/README.md

 </br>Author: Anton Napolskyi

 The files of this project are structured as follows:
-- 'report.pdf': this file describes:
+- 	'report.pdf'	: this file describes:
 	- the algorithm of backpropagation method for neural network;
 	- the evaluation of the results obtained for the tested datasets;
 	- how to execute the code;